lenovo/Intelligent-network-controller/README.md

-# Welcome to Lenovo's Thinkagile Network Controller
+# Welcome to Lenovo's Thinkagile Network Controller (TNC)

 Lenovo’s SDN Controller is available to address the challenges faced by both IT departments and telco providers in building an intelligent network that can adopt to new business requirements.
-TNC is a Software Defined Network (SDN) controller built on OpenContrail which demonstrates Lenovo’s commitment to open solutions while providing quality customer experiences.
+TNC is a Software Defined Network (SDN) controller built on [OpenContrail](http://www.opencontrail.org/) which demonstrates Lenovo’s commitment to open solutions while providing quality customer experiences.

-ThinkAgile Network Controller Features
+__ThinkAgile Network Controller Features:__

-Key features:
-* [OpenContrail]http://www.opencontrail.org/) based (continuous community Sync)
+* [OpenContrail](http://www.opencontrail.org/) based (continuous community Sync)
 * Red Hat OpenStack 10 (RHOSP10) – OpenStack Newton
 * Red Hat Enterprise Linux 7.4 (RHEL 7.4)
 * Lenovo ThinkCloud 4.1 Solution